A00699 Summary:

 sale of flavored smokeless tobacco within five hundred feet of a

-public or private school
+public or private elementary or secondary school

 The People of the State of New York, represented in Senate and Assem-